Breast uplift surgery

 Your surgeon’s qualifications

-Check that your surgeon is registered on the GMC specialist register in either specialist breast surgery or plastic surgery.
+Check your surgeon is registered on the GMC specialist register in either specialist breast surgery or plastic surgery.
 The Royal College of Surgeons also has a list of certified cosmetic surgeons.
 Ask your surgeon if they belong to a relevant professional association.
-These include the British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS), the British Association of Aesthetic Plastic Surgeons (BAAPS) or the Association of Breast Surgery (ABS).
+These associations include:

-Once you’ve found a surgeon, arrange a meeting to discuss what you’re hoping to gain from surgery.
-Ask what result you can realistically expect, and about any risks or complications.
-It’s OK to take a list of questions with you.
-This is your chance to get all the information you need to make your decision.
+Once you’ve found a surgeon, arrange a face-to-face meeting with them to discuss what you’re hoping to gain from surgery.
+It’s important to ask lots of questions so you know what to expect.
+It’s OK to take a list of questions with you to the consultation.
+Your questions may include the following.

 The hospital